St. Ignatius of Loyola and Mother Seton: It is hard to imagine two saints more different from one another.

 Second, the role of women.
 He pointed out that the canonization coincided with the United Nations’ International Year of the Woman.
 “The Church renders the greatest honor possible to Elizabeth Ann Bayley Seton and extols her personal and extraordinary contribution as a woman — a wife, a mother, a widow, and a religious,” he said, praying, “May the dynamism and authenticity of her life be an example in our day — and for generations to come — of what women can and must accomplish, in the fulfillment of their role, for the good of humanity.”

-Third, he said Mother Seton was important for her contribution to the origin of the Catholic education system in America which served even those who could not pay for it.
+Third, he said Mother Seton was important for her contribution to the origin of the Catholic education system in America, which served even those who could not pay tuition.
 “The apostolate of helping the poor and the running of parochial schools in America had this humble, poor, courageous and glorious beginning,” he said.

 Just as St. Ignatius founded schools whose students reached out to the whole world, including a young Elizabeth, Mother Seton inspired a school system whose students have impacted, directly or indirectly, every Catholic in the United States.